GoogleChrome/web-vitals/README.md

     metric_value: value, // Optional.
     metric_delta: delta, // Optional.

-    // Override the page location for soft nav support
+    // Override the page location as metrics can be reported late for soft navs
     page_location: navigationURL,

     // OPTIONAL: any additional params or debug info here.